 - Half-Hearted Henchman: Levy's character Crowley, especially after Spike "demotes" him into field work.

 - Handy Remote Control: The remote given to Roy, which allows him to change "channels", and also for the remote that Mr. Spike possesses, which allows them to finally escape.

 - Heel–Face Turn: Crowley.

-- Hoist by His Own Petard: Near the end of the movie when Spike trying to avoid becoming dog chow.
-Who should show up but Crowley, the same man he promoted to "field work"?
-Cue "Oh Crap" from Spike.
+- Hoist by His Own Petard: Near the end of the movie when Spike tries to avoid becoming dog chow, who should show up but Crowley, the same man he promoted to "field work"?
+Cue "Oh, Crap!" from Spike.

 - Instant Home Delivery: Genre Savvy Roy makes use of this trope during the "cartoon mouse" sequence.